Equipment

 After gathering all the dance charts of the year, an initial list was made in the month November.

-December, work was started on the mix.
+This list was sorted by tempo (BPM beats per minute) and on the 1st of December, work was started on the mix.
 It took the full month of December to complete and perfect the mix, usually working the last 72 hours in one stretch.

 Reel to reel tape